utybo/EpiFlags/README.md

 * Using Inkscape?
-Make sure you are using "Simple SVG" when saving to this repository, or else nasty metadata may be leaked (and the SVG will be much larger using Inkscape SVG anyway).
+Make sure you are using "Simple SVG" when saving to this repository, or else nasty metadata may be leaked (and the SVG will be much larger using Inkscape SVG anyway). **Mask information is broken!** Consider using a workflow like: clone the EPITA logo, ungroup, combine EPITA triangles into a single path, combine paths that need to be cut out for the logo, and intersect the paths with the combined triangles.
 * The organization is as follows:
   ```
   <root>